alanmacdoug/astrowind/src/data/post/email-deliverability-roi.md

 draft: false
 title: "What Better Deliverability Is Worth to You"
 excerpt: >-
-  Small gains in open rate and spam placement compound into measurable revenue.
+  Small gains in open rate and inbox placement compound into measurable revenue.
 This is not about fixing broken campaigns; it is about quantifying what better performance is actually worth.
 author: Alan MacDougall